Emeka Egbuka

 2025 Fantasy Outlook

-For his long-term projection, Egbuka did well to land in Tampa Bay with the 19th overall pick, avoiding concerns about a slip to the second round whilst joining a franchise that has solid QB play and a strong recent track record of success.
-Egbuka's Year 1 fantasy projection is far less promising, as the Buccaneers not only return WRs Mike Evans and Chris Godwin but also saw 2024 third-round pick Jalen McMillan come on strong late in his rookie season.
-Like his new teammates, Egubka is no burner, having run a 4.45 40 at his pro day after averaging 14.0 yards per catch on a school-record 205 receptions at Ohio State, where he played more than two-thirds of his snaps from the slot each of the past three years.
-At 6-foot-1, 202 pounds, Egbuka won't necessarily be limited to the slot in the NFL, and his alignments for 2025 will at least partially depend on which of Evans/Godwin/McMillan ends up missing time (and how much).
-For dynasty leagues, Egbuka remains a priority, and potentially an excellent bargain if others are concerned about the obstacles to big-time volume in Year 1.
-For redraft, the aforementioned concerns are a huge factor, making Egbuka a bench stash and late-round pick rather than a priority.
+For his long-term projection, Egbuka did well to land in Tampa Bay with the 19th overall pick, joining a franchise with a solid quarterback and a strong recent track record of success and production.
+Egbuka's Year 1 fantasy projection is also on the up and up, with Chris Godwin (ankle) missing all of training camp and Jalen McMillan (neck) expected to miss at least the first month of the regular season.
+Like his new teammates in Tampa's talented WR room, Egbuka is no burner, having run a 4.45 40 at his pro day after averaging 14.0 yards per catch on a school-record 205 receptions at Ohio State, where he played more than two-thirds of his snaps from the slot.
+At 6-foot-1, 202, Egbuka won't necessarily be limited to the slot in the NFL, potentially offering inside-out versatility (like Godwin).
+Reports from training camp had been glowing even before Godwin's prolonged absence and McMillan's injury gave Egbuka a clearer path to the No. 2 WR role in Week 1.
 Read Past Outlooks

 ANALYSIS